The Leadership of THSA

-A 12-member Board of Directors appointed by the Governor with advice and consent of the Texas Senate governs the Texas Health Services Authority (the Authority)
+A 14-member Board of Directors appointed by the Governor with advice and consent of the Texas Senate governs the Texas Health Services Authority

-Shannon Calhoun of Goliad is Vice President of Network Development at National Rural Accountable Care Consortium.
-She previously served as Vice President of Business Development of Caravan Health, and as CEO of Southeast Texas Health Systems.
-She previously volunteered as the logistics officer for the Goliad County Emergency Medications Clinic, and is a past member of the Goliad County Chamber of Commerce Finance Committee, Goliad Community Network, Goliad Rotary Club, and the Pecan Valley Area Health Education Center Calhoun received a Bachelor of Science in agronomy from Texas A&M.
+Shannon Calhoun of Goliad is the Director of Growth at Aledade.
+Calhoun served as Vice President, Network Development National Rural Accountable Care Consortium and Vice President, Business Development for Caravan Health.
+Calhoun served 20 plus years as CEO of Southeast Texas Health System, a network owned by 13 independent hospitals.
+She previously volunteered as the logistics officer for the Goliad County Emergency Response Clinic, and is a past member of the Goliad County Chamber of Finance Committee, Goliad Community Network, Goliad Rotary Club, and the Pecan Valley Area Health Education Center.
+Calhoun received a Bachelor of Science in Agronomy from Texas A&M College Station

 Jonathan Sandstrom Hill